GLOBAL MARKETS-Stocks fall on global growth concerns, dollar slips

 * Bond prices rise on safe-haven demand, dovish Fed view

-* U.S. crude hits lowest level since 2009 (Adds oil settlement prices)
+* U.S. crude hits lowest level since 2009 (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, Dec 18 Global equity markets fell on Friday, pulled lower by concerns about slumping crude oil prices and whether they signal slower growth, while the dollar slipped against the yen on views the Bank of Japan may not ease policy as much as expected.
+NEW YORK, Dec 18 Global equity markets fell on Friday, pulled lower by concerns about slumping crude oil prices and whether they are a sign of slower growth, while the dollar slipped against the yen on views the Bank of Japan may not ease policy as much as expected.

 Equity investors were cautious in the wake of the euphoria that followed the U.S. Federal Reserve's first interest rate hike in almost a decade earlier in the week.
-But trading in crude oil and the bond market was volatile.
+But trading in oil was volatile.

 The yen gained after the BoJ merely tweaked its monthly asset-purchase program.
-The move put a pause in the dollar, which rose in recent months on views that the Fed's likely decision to raise rates and the BoJ's path of more potential stimulus would drive investment into higher-yielding U.S. assets.
+The move put a pause in the dollar's rise in recent months on views that the Fed's likely decision to raise rates and the BoJ's path of more potential stimulus would drive investment into higher-yielding U.S. assets.

 "The BoJ's move shows a weak hand," said Jens Nordvig, global head of FX strategy at Nomura in New York.
 "It suggests the BoJ is out of ammunition, and will not be able to deliver anything meaningful going forward," he said.